jmgurvitch/art-of-data/intro_to_api.md

 ![Several clients connect to a server via HTTP](assets/img/server_clients.png)
 1. What does **HTTP** stand for, and what does it mean in the context of the _internet_?

-    HTTP stands for HyperText Transfer Protocol.
-It is The communications protocol used to connect to Web servers on the Internet or on a local network (intranet).
+    HTTP stands for HyperText (text that can be displayed and formatted on a computer) Transfer Protocol.
+It is the communications protocol (algorithm) used to connect to Web servers on the Internet.
 The primary function of HTTP is to establish a connection with the server and send HTML pages back to the user's browser.

 2. What is the relationship between a **server** and **clients**?

-    The client-server model is the relationship between two computers in which one, the client, makes a service request from another, the server.
-The key point about a client-server model is that the client is dependent on the server to provide and manage the information.
-For example, websites are stored on web servers.
+    A server is a system that stores data.
+A client is a device that sends a request to access data that is locally stored on the server, such as a laptop connecting to a website.

 3. In the context of this diagram and APIs, what is a **URL**?

+    If a server is a city, APIs are the seaports and airports that enable outsiders--clients--to access a city without moving there.
+APIs are the way that people control how others are able to access and use the data on a particular server.

     A Uniform Resource Locator (URL), colloquially termed a web address, is a reference to a web resource that specifies its location on a computer network.
+It tells the server to direct you to a certain piece of data stored at the URL.

 4. In the context of this diagram and APIs, what is an **endpoint**?